andrii-lysenko/webflow-ai-image-enhancer/PRIVACY_POLICY.md

 1. **Input**: You enter your Google AI Studio API key in the onboarding screen
 2. **Validation**: The extension validates the key format locally (checks if it starts with "AIza")
+3. **Storage Choice**: You can choose to store the key in memory only (default) or optionally in browser localStorage
-3. **Storage**: The key is stored temporarily in your browser's memory (React state)
+4. **Storage**: The key is stored in your browser's memory (React state) and optionally in localStorage if you enable it
-4. **Usage**: The key is used to authenticate directly with Google's AI services
+5. **Usage**: The key is used to authenticate directly with Google's AI services
-5. **Clearing**: The key is automatically cleared when you close the extension
+6. **Clearing**: Keys stored in memory are cleared when you close the extension; localStorage keys persist until manually cleared

 ### 3.2 Image Processing Flow